-To be eligible to go on student exchange you should:
+To be eligible to go on student exchange you must:

 Postgraduate student exchange: You can also apply for a student exchange if you're a Master of Business Administration (MBA) or a Master of Business student.
 Other postgraduate exchanges may be possible – contact the International Programmes Coordinator.

 International students: International students can go on exchange.
 But if you want to go on exchange to your home country, you will be considered on a case-by-case basis.

 You'll study a number of papers related to your programme.
 All our partner universities teach and assess in English.
 Sometimes the choices you have are limited, so we recommend course planning as early as possible.